violetyaya169078/Churn_predictor_project/README.md

 This folder is home for the `preprocessing.py` and `churn_predictor.py` script that calls the transformers and run through the churn prediction process.

 ### preprocessing.py
-**`FeatureEngineer`**: This class controls the feature interactions, the new features one wish to add to the model training can be defined from here.

 **`PreprocessConfig`**: This class is for dropping redundant columns.

 `build_preprocessor()`: This function creates a Scikit-learn preprocessing pipeline, based on the settings in `PreprocessConfig`, helps selecting and dealing with the numeric and categorical columns.